Coronavirus (COVID-19) Preparedness Information Learn More

 UP Health System - Portage is proud to offer monoclonal antibody therapy to help treat eligible positive COVID-19 patients.
 Monoclonal antibody therapy helps treat non-hospitalized patients with a mild or moderate case of COVID-19.

 Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful viruses.
 This therapy is designed to help block the COVID-19 virus and prevent the virus from further infecting healthy cells.
-This therapy has recieved emergency use authorization (EUA) from the Food and Drug Administration (FDA).
+Patients receiving treatment at our hospital will be required to stay for up to 2 hours: 20-50 minutes for treatment followed by a 1-hour observation.

 “Offering this treatment locally is an important step forward in helping prevent the most at-risk patients from being hospitalized due to COVID-19," said Keith Wright, DO, Internal Medicine.